exasol/exasol-driver-go/README.md

 ### Configuring TLS

 We recommend to always enable TLS encryption.
 This is on by default, but you can enable it explicitly via driver property `encryption=1` or `config.Encryption(true)`.
+Please note that starting with version 8, Exasol does not support unencrypted connections anymore, so you can't use `encryption=0` or `config.Encryption(false)`.

 There are two driver properties that control how TLS certificates are verified: `validateservercertificate` and `certificatefingerprint`.
 You have these three options depending on your setup: